-Variation in leave due to child or family reasons (e.g., multiple or premature births; poor health or disability of child or mother; lone parent); or delegation of leave to person other than the mother b.
-Paternity leave3 (responsibility of the Ministry of Human Capacities)
+Variation in leave due to child or family reasons (e.g., multiple or premature births; poor health or disability of child or mother; single parent); or delegation of leave to person other than the mother b.
+Paternity leave295 (responsibility of the Ministry of Culture and Innovation, State Secretariat for Family Affairs)

-- If the new-born is cared for in an institute for prematurely born infants, the unused portion of Maternity leave can be taken after the child is home for up to one year after the birth of the child. - Guardians who care for the child are eligible. - The father (birth or adoptive) is eligible if the mother dies or is not present in the household due to health-related reasons.
+- If the new-born is cared for in an institute for prematurely born infants, the unused portion of Maternity leave can be taken after the child is home for up to 1 year after the birth of the child. - Guardians who care for the child are eligible. - The father (birth or adoptive) is eligible if the mother dies or is not present in the household due to health-related reasons.